MicrosoftDocs/power-platform/power-platform/guidance/creator-kit/detailslist.md

 The `DetailsList` code component allows using of the [Fluent UI `DetailsList` component](https://developer.microsoft.com/fluentui#/controls/web/detailslist) from inside canvas apps and custom pages.

 > [!NOTE]
-> Component source code and more information available at the [Creator kit GitHub repository](https://github.com/microsoft/powercat-creator-kit).
+> Component source code and more information in the [GitHub code components repository](https://github.com/microsoft/powercat-code-components/tree/main/DetailsList).

 ## Limitations